vadori/cytoark/README.md

 - **Lace**, the first self-supervised attempt at detecting layers in 2D Nissl-stained histological slices of the cerebral cortex
 - **C-Shape**

-Please note that this repo is WIP, so please contact the owner in case you run into any issues while testing the model on your images.
+Please note that this repo is WIP, so please contact the owner in case you run into any issues.

 ## CISCA: a Cell Instance Segmentation and Classification method for histo(patho)logical image Analyses